⚖️Law and Ethics of Journalism

 Protecting Opinion and Satire

-The First Amendment doesn't just protect factual reporting—it shields commentary, parody, and rhetorical statements.
+The First Amendment doesn't just protect factual reporting.
+It shields commentary, parody, and rhetorical statements.
 But the line between protected opinion and actionable false fact remains contested.

 Hustler Magazine v.
 Falwell (1988)

-• Required public figures to prove actual malice for intentional infliction of emotional distress claims, preventing end-runs around defamation standards
+• Required public figures to prove actual malice even for IIED claims, preventing plaintiffs from using alternative legal theories to end-run around defamation standards.

 Milkovich v.
 Lorain Journal Co.
 (1990)